Explaining the Stop Killing Games Movement: Who They Are and What They Stand For

 Stop Killing Games

-The Crew Game
+The Crew game

-The Crew Game
+The Crew game

 Who is Behind the Stop Killing Games Movement?

 Ross Scott, known for the Freeman’s Mind series, has been involved in media preservation for many years.
-His campaign Stop Killing Games is not just a series of YouTube videos but a legal and political initiative that includes a petition within the European Citizens' Initiative—one of the few tools that can genuinely change EU legislation.
+His campaign Stop Killing Games is not just a series of YouTube videos but a legal and political initiative that includes a petition within the European Citizens' Initiative—one of the few tools that can actually change EU legislation.

-Ross's argument is clear: games sold without a clearly stated expiration date should not just disappear.
+Ross's argument is clear: games sold without a clearly defined expiration date should not just disappear.
 The current system relies too heavily on the "goodwill" of publishers and doesn't guarantee that your gaming library will remain yours in 5, 10, or 20 years.

 Why The Crew Became the Flashpoint

-• requiring a constant internet connection;
+• it required a constant internet connection;

-• lacking an offline mode;
+• it had no offline mode;

-What Stop Killing Games Really Demands
+What the Stop Killing Games Movement Actually Demands

-Main demands of Stop Killing Games include:
+The main demands of Stop Killing Games include:

 • permission to create private servers if the developer no longer supports the game;

-Stop Killing Games Website
+Stop Killing Games website

-Stop Killing Games Website
+Stop Killing Games website

 Criticism and Conflict with Pirate Software